 All applicants to the PNB Graduate Program are automatically considered for financial support within the Department.
 There’s no need to complete a separate application for financial assistance.

 Graduate students are typically supported by a combination of departmental scholarships, research grants, training grants, external scholarships and teaching assistantships.
-For example, the minimum stipend for 2021-2022 is $24,259.
-Hamilton is affordable for students and thus the stipend affords a comfortable lifestyle.
 More details on financial support can be found on our PNB Graduate Student Handbook.
-We’ve highlighted a few key elements below, with specific links to the Handbook.
+We’ve highlighted a few key elements below:

 - Prospective students are strongly encouraged to apply for external scholarships in the autumn before they apply to the Department.

-- Students from outside Canada can receive either a supplementary departmental scholarship or a tuition differential waiver, which reduces their financial costs.
+- MSc students from outside Canada can receive either a supplementary departmental scholarship or a tuition differential waiver, which reduces their financial costs.
 In 2018 tuition for international graduate students in PhD programs at McMaster effectively became the same as domestic tuition rates.

 - Health insurance is mandatory for all visa students and is provided through the University Health Insurance Plan (UHIP), at a current cost of $756.00 for one person.
 Please refer to the International Students section of the Graduate Handbook for more details about tuition and fees.